Frequently Asked Questions

 3 OZ (85.1 g) Home Lice, Bedbug & Dust Mite Spray

-All sizes of the Shampoo and the Complete Kit contain a removal comb and a color-coded detailed insert.
+All sizes of the Shampoo and the Complete Kit contain step-by-step illustrated instructions.

 Yes, there is an expiration date on the product packaging.